joelvandiver/joelvandiver.com/site/docs/blog/posts/2024-04-21-Python-Function-Protocols.md

 }
 ```

 The TypeScript implementation is rather straightforward.
-You could imagine there there is an expensive function with IO to the db that you would like to test.
+You could imagine there is an expensive function with IO to the db that you would like to test.
 By writing a function in this style, you can stub the `addUserDB` in your tests.
 Then, you're testing library doesn't have to worry about maintaining connections to a live database.

 But, what would be the corollary for Python?
 The most straightforward approach would be to use the `Callable` from the `typing` module: